 Once you can calculate fractional odds to get the % of the winning probability, you will also be able to calculate your potential profit if you place a bet on a winning horse.

-The 2020 Belmont Stakes betting odds will indicate your profit margin should you wager on a winning horse.
+The Belmont Stakes betting odds will indicate your profit margin should you wager on a winning horse.
 Let’s use the same examples as above and once again replace numbers with letters.
 This basically means that you can determine your potential profit much easier.
 For instance, if 6/1 is transformed to A/B, you can tell yourself that for every B you wager, you can potentially win A. Don’t forget that fractional odds don’t include your initial bet, so you will receive that over and above your winnings, as well.

 Now that you understand how fractional odds work, we can take a closer look at decimal odds.
 Decimal odds are gaining popularity around the world due to the fact that they are easy to understand and your initial bet is also included in the equation.
 If you are new to sports betting, we highly recommend that you change the odds to display decimal odds, as they will be much easier to use.
 The calculation you can use for decimal odds is as follows: Your wager – (Bet x Odds) = Winnings.
 We included a couple of examples below to help you understand.

-You might be surprised to learn that there are tons of factors that can affect the calculation of the betting odds for the 2020 Belmont Stakes.
+You might be surprised to learn that there are tons of factors that can affect the calculation of the betting odds for the Belmont Stakes.
 Odds compilers usually spend countless hours looking at valuable information and researching data before they can confidently provide the betting odds for such a major race.
 In addition, they will require assistance from gallop watchers, form experts and even private handicappers to ensure the information is correct.
 Apart from looking at the horse’s total earnings, overall performance, age and sex, they will also evaluate the horse’s jockey on the day and the trainer.

-The 2020 Belmont Stakes will take place in June.
+The Belmont Stakes is schedule to take place in June.
 However, if you are interested in getting the most generous odds for the upcoming event, we suggest taking a look at futures betting opportunities.
 Most seasoned bettors place a wide range of futures bets long before the event takes place.
 The reason for this is that you won’t find better odds on the day, which means you will stand to win far more if you place bets months in advance.
 Just ensure that you do your research to find the best odds in the industry before placing a bet.